How to Grow the String of Dolphins Plant

 Indoor Placement

-It’s always a struggle to find suitable plants for west-, east- and north-facing windows, especially succulents, but a string of dolphins will be very happy there.
-It doesn’t like direct summer afternoon sunlight, and will tolerate bright indirect light.
+Finding suitable plants for west-, east- and north-facing windows is always a struggle, especially succulents, but a string of dolphins will be very happy there.
+It doesn’t like direct summer afternoon sunlight but will tolerate bright indirect light.

-Note: If your string of dolphins gets too much sunlight (specifically direct summer sunlight), it is likely to sunburn.
-You may need to experiment to find the best location, and that location may vary at different times of year.
+Note: If your string of dolphins gets too much sunlight (specifically direct summer), it will likely sunburn.
+You may need to experiment to find the best location, and that location may vary at different times of the year.

 Outdoor Placement